 "If Norton can make Klordane cough up enough cash so Norton can cure her, I don't really give a damn about anything else," said Winifred.
 "In any case, you'd better go in.
 Florence was really anxious to see you."

 Sighing, Rebecca turned around and headed for the house.
 She glanced back over her shoulder, watching as those stupid ferrets kept scurrying over Winifred.
 Rebecca shook her head, not believing Winifred still believed that crap about talking to animals.
 There were times, however, she came close to believing it herself.
-That one time she found a fellow private with a broken leg deep in a Florida swamp…she could have sworn some bug was buzzing around her ear, whispering directions to her.
-At another time in Columbia…it was as if that flock of birds up above were speaking directly to her, warning that her team was about to be ambushed.
+That one time she found a fellow private with a broken leg deep in a Florida swamp… She could have sworn some bug was buzzing around her ear, whispering directions to her.
+Another time in Columbia, it was as if that flock of birds up above were speaking directly to her, warning that her team was about to be ambushed.

 Rebecca managed a weak smile, looking at the baby.
 He was quite a chubby fellow.
 "Ah, Bill, I totally forgot your wife was expecting.
 W-What's his name?"